AI picks your Skill based on one sentence you write

 When AI created your in the previous chapter, it generated a description line in the .
 That line is the .
 Before you trust it, you need to understand what it does and how to evaluate it.

 When you start a session, the AI does not read the full text of every you have installed.
-It reads only the name and description of each one.
-Think of it like reading the spines of books on a shelf rather than opening every book.
-This staged loading, called , keeps the AI's working memory from filling up with instructions it does not need yet.
-When you say something like 'Can you recap yesterday's call with the Meridian team?', the AI scans those short descriptions and recognizes that your meeting-recap matches.
-Only then does it open and read the full instructions.
+It reads only the name and description of each one, like scanning the spines of books on a shelf.
+This staged loading, called , keeps working memory from filling up with instructions that are not needed yet.
+When you say 'Can you recap yesterday's call with the Meridian team?', the AI scans those short descriptions and recognizes that your meeting-recap matches.
+Only then does it open the full instructions.

 If your description is vague, two things go wrong.
 The fires on conversations where it should not, applying the wrong procedure to the wrong task and producing confusing output.
 Or it fails to fire when you need it, and your carefully written instructions sit unused.
 Both waste your time.